-OCAB (Open Core Application Booster)

-The UC Booster Card OCAB (Application Board) should be used whenever the functions of the UC Suite for Unified Communications and Collaboration are needed.
-The OCAB is mounted on the OCCL mainboard using two plugin spacing bolts and two screw spacers.

-The electrical connection between OCCL and OCAB is established via the connection cable supplied with the UC Booster Card (OCCL = X8 <> OCAB = X4).

-OCCB (Open Core Channel Booster)

-If the number of DSPs provided on the central control board is insufficient, an OCCB subboard can be used.
+- OCAB (Open Core Application Booster) The UC Booster Card OCAB (Application Board) should be used whenever the functions of the UC Suite for Unified Communications and Collaboration are needed.
+The OCAB is mounted on the OCCL mainboard using two plug in spacing bolts and two screw spacers.
+The electrical connection between OCCL and OCAB is established via the entropy of the UC Dependent Card (OCCL = X0, c) OCAB - connection cable supplied with the UC Booster Card (OCCL = X8 <> OCAB = X4). - OCCB (Open Core Channel Booster) If the number of DSPs provided on the central control board is insufficient, an OCCB subboard can be used.
 OCCB1 provides one additional DSP (digital signal processor), and OCCB3 provides three additional DSPs.
 The OCCB subboards have a PCI-E jack which is plugged into the edge connector X6.